Water Softener Regeneration Cost Calculator

 The annual regeneration cost, Ca, is:

-The calculator also reports the separate annual salt cost and annual water cost so you can see which factor has a bigger impact on your total.
+In plain text, annual cost equals cost per regeneration multiplied by the number of regenerations per year.
+The calculator also reports the separate annual salt cost and annual water cost so you can see which factor has the bigger effect on your total.

 How to find realistic input values